H.R. 5235: Skills-Based Federal Contracting Act of 2025

 Executive agencies issuing service contracts

-They would need to revisit standard qualification language and shift toward skills-based criteria unless a degree requirement is justified.
+They would need to rewrite standard qualification language and shift toward skills-based criteria unless a degree requirement is justified.

-Their credentials may carry less automatic weight in federal contracting decisions where experience can substitute more easily.
+College credentials may carry less automatic weight in federal contracting where experience can substitute more easily.

 Share this story